 The great ends of the church are the proclamation of the gospel for the salvation of humankind; the shelter, nurture, and spiritual fellowship of the children of God; the maintenance of divine worship; the preservation of the truth; the promotion of social righteousness; and the exhibition of the Kingdom of Heaven to the world.

-The community is invited to attend.
-First Presbyterian Church is located at 185 N. Maple Ave. in Covington.
-The accessible entrance is on Locust St. A nursery will be provided.
+First Presbyterian Church is located on the corner of Maple Avenue and Locust Street in downtown Covington.
+The accessible entrance is on Locust Street.